 #5 Working in the Business to Working on the Business

 When a solopreneur looks at the tasks before them, their entire list is urgent and important.
 Everything needs to happen right now.
 Solopreneurs spend more time working in their business than they do working on their business.
 Their perspective is day to day, rather than the broader view of three, five or 10 years out.

 Entrepreneurs are more adept at prioritization and focus on the bigger tasks that will create a greater impact on their bottom line, move the needle further ahead and do more uncomfortable things in pursuit of their goals.
 Entrepreneurs work more on their business because they understand how strategy is more important for their focus than daily tasks.

 Begin looking at your thought patterns and your beliefs in each of these five areas to identify where you’re at in your journey.
 If you’re looking to make the transition into entrepreneur, begin to see where you can shift and expand your thinking to align with the entrepreneurial mindset.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.